Bipartisan U.S. Senate deal on gun control met with praise from Biden, Democrats - NewsBreak

 “America’s epidemic of gun violence has reached a fever pitch — and Democrats will never stop working to end the bloodshed,” Pelosi said.
 “As we move forward on this bipartisan framework, we are continuing to fight for more life-saving measures: including universal background checks, banning high-capacity magazines and raising the age to buy assault weapons, which must also become law.”

-“I joined these negotiations to ensure any agreement addressed illegal gun violence while upholding due process and protecting law-abiding Americans’ 2nd Amendment rights,” Cassidy said in a statement.
-“This agreement upholds that commitment.”

-The post Bipartisan U.S. Senate deal on gun control met with praise from Biden, Democrats appeared first on Iowa Capital Dispatch .
+The post Bipartisan U.S. Senate deal on gun control met with praise from Biden, Democrats appeared first on Idaho Capital Sun .